MAHASHANA/AGV-with-ROS/README.md

 Autonomous ground vehicle using ROS.

 This project is made using basic components a ubuntu based laptop, arduiono mege, encoder motors , l298N motor driver RP-LIDAR A1-M8.
 I recomed uisng ros melodic or kinetic to make it mork more effectively.
-I used bsaic codes of NOX robot and modified Arduino code, URDF file and otehr cnfg files.
+I used bsaic codes of NOX robot and modified Arduino code, URDF file and other cnfg files.
 NOX robot uses a Depth cam but in my case I used a LIDAR .
 I recomend to check the links given below before starting with ros and auomation.